marksgraham/ddpm-ood/README.md

   <img width="800" height="300" src="https://user-images.githubusercontent.com/7947315/202760559-5f053775-122b-47ba-a729-dc1d3485c660.svg">
 </p>

-This repo does provides code for the paper 'Denoising Diffusion Models for Out-of-Distribution Detection'.
+This repo provides code for the paper 'Denoising Diffusion Models for Out-of-Distribution Detection'.

 It is based on the excellent [Latent Diffusion repository](https://github.com/CompVis/latent-diffusion) (although the models in this work are vanilla diffusion models) - many thanks!